apid/apid/README.md

 * All `glide.yaml` packages must specify a version.
 * Any 3rd-party libraries used by apid-core or used by any plugin must be checked into the vendor dir.
-* The `glide.lock` file is checked in and `glide up` is only used to update library versions
 * Use an empty $GOPATH (aside from apid itself) to ensure a clean build
 * apid-core and all plugins must only rely on libraries including by this apid module.
   If there are additional libraries that are needed, they must be approved, added to glide.yaml,